Skip to main content

 • Potential to invigorate exceptionally innovative and impactful science broadly across the nation

 The NIH Office of the Director funds the majority of awards.
-However, other NIH institutes and centers are invited to fund Transformative Research Award applications that they deem meritorious and that fit within their mission and priorities.
-The NIH Office of the Director does not play a role in the funding deliberations of the institutes and centers, but the process is managed by the institute/center’s member of the High-Risk, High-Reward Research program working group.
+However, other NIH Institutes and Centers are invited to fund Transformative Research Award applications that they deem meritorious and that fit within their mission and priorities.
+The NIH Office of the Director does not play a role in the funding deliberations of the Institutes and Centers, but the process is managed by the institute/center’s member of the High-Risk, High-Reward Research program working group.

 Pre-Award Negotiation